Sumitchongder/QR-SPPS/README.md

 ---

-### NB4 — DOS-QPE Spectral Reconstruction and Tail Risk Quantification
+### NB4 - DOS-QPE Spectral Reconstruction and Tail Risk Quantification

 Starting from the VQE ground state, the supply chain Hamiltonian is evolved in time using a Trotter decomposition.
 The survival amplitude A(t) = ⟨ψ₀|e^{−iHt}|ψ₀⟩ is sampled at 64 discrete time steps with Tmax = 15.0, then transformed via a Hanning-windowed FFT to recover the density of states.
 The Nyquist frequency (2.10 rad/unit) comfortably exceeds the spectral width (1.73 a.u. at 40q scale), confirming that the 64-step discretisation introduces no aliasing artefacts.

-The Boltzmann-weighted catastrophe probability Pcat(T) maps the DOS onto a continuous risk curve as a function of market volatility temperature T — a direct proxy for implied volatility analogous to the VIX.
+The Boltzmann-weighted catastrophe probability Pcat(T) maps the DOS onto a continuous risk curve as a function of market volatility temperature T, a direct proxy for implied volatility analogous to the VIX.
 At T ≤ 1, Pcat converges to 0.147% across all six policy scenarios, confirming robust thermodynamic protection of the network under stable conditions.
-Above T = 5, risk escalates sharply, identifying the exact volatility threshold at which thermal fluctuations begin to overcome the spectral gap — a leading indicator of systemic fragility unavailable from classical VaR snapshots.
+Above T = 5, risk escalates sharply, identifying the exact volatility threshold at which thermal fluctuations begin to overcome the spectral gap, a leading indicator of systemic fragility unavailable from classical VaR snapshots.

 A separate cascade simulation tracks stress propagation across all 40 nodes over a 6-unit time window.
 Tier 0 stress propagates through Tier 1 and Tier 2 within approximately 3 time units before reaching Tier 3 retail, defining the actionable intervention window for crisis response teams.